swiftlang/swift-evolution/proposals/0303-swiftpm-extensible-build-tools.md

 #### How SwiftPM Applies Plugins to Targets

 During package graph resolution, all package dependencies and binary artifacts are fetched as usual.
-After resolving the package graph, SwiftPM applies plugins to any target that has a `plugins` parameter in its declaration in the package manifest.
+After resolving the package graph, SwiftPM applies build tool plugins to any target that has a `plugins` parameter in its declaration in the package manifest.

-An error is reported if any of the plugins specified by a target cannot be found in the dependency closure of the target.
+An error is reported if any of the plugins specified by a target cannot be found in the dependency closure of the target, or if they have a different capability than `buildTool`.
 The plugins are applied to the target in the order in which they are listed in `plugins`.

 Applying a plugin to a target is done by executing the Swift script that implements it, passing inputs that describe the target to which the plugin is being applied, and interpreting its outputs as instructions for SwiftPM.
 The plugin is run — either by interpreting it or by compiling it to an executable and running it —in a sandbox that prevents network access and that restricts file system access.

 SwiftPM passes input to the plugin in serialized form, which is decoded and made available through the `TargetBuildContext` structure in the `PackagePlugin` API.
-This input includes information about the target to which the plugin is being applied, and about any other targets on which it has dependencies.
+For a build tool plugin this input includes information about the target to which the plugin is being applied, and about any other targets on which it has dependencies.

 Output from the plugin, generated via `CommandConstructor` and `DiagnosticsEmitter` calls, is passed back to SwiftPM in a serialized form.

-If the plugin script throws an uncaught `Swift.Error` or emits at least one error diagnostic, the invocation of the plugin is considered to have failed, and an error is reported to the user.
+If the plugin script throws an uncaught `Swift.Error` or emits one or more error diagnostics, the invocation of the plugin is considered to have failed, and an error is reported to the user.
 This is also the case if the plugin script contains syntax errors, or if there is any other error invoking it.

-Each plugin is invoked once for each target to which it is applied, with that target’s context as its input.
+Each biuld tool plugin is invoked once for each target to which it is applied, with that target’s context as its input.
 Plugins that are defined but never used are not invoked at all.
-The command definitions emitted by a package plugin are used to set up build commands to run before, during, or after a build.
+The command definitions emitted by a package plugin are used to set up build commands to run before or during a build.

 Any diagnostics emitted by the plugin are shown to the user, and any errors cause the build to fail.
 Any console output emitted by the plugin script is shown as debug output.

 It is important to emphasize the distinction between a package plugin and the build commands it defines:

 - The *plugin* is invoked after the structure of the target that uses it is known, but before any build commands are run.
 It may also be invoked again if the target structure or other input conditions change.
-It is not invoked again when the *contents* of source files change.
+A build tool plugin is not invoked again when the *contents* of source files change.

-- The *commands* that are created by a plugin using the `CommandConstructor` API are invoked either before, during, or after the build, in accordance with their defined input and output dependencies.
+- The *commands* that are created by a plugin using the `CommandConstructor` API are invoked either before or during the build, in accordance with their defined input and output dependencies.

 When SwiftPM applies a plugin to a particular target, it passes the path of a directory that is unique to that combination of target and plugin.
-The plugin and the commands it invokes have write access to this work directory, and should use it for any intermediates or caches needed by the plugin or by the command it invokes, and should also create any derived sources inside this directory (or in subdirectories of it).
+The plugin and the commands it invokes have write access to this work directory, and should use it for any intermediates or caches needed by the plugin or by the commands it creates, and should also write any derived sources inside this directory (or in subdirectories of it).
 The plugin should specify any generated source files that should be fed back into the build system by providing their paths when creating the command.
 Any other files written to the output directory are considered a private implementation detail of the plugin.
-The contents are preserved between builds but are removed when "cleaning" the build (i.e. when removing intermediates).
+The contents are preserved between builds but are removed when "cleaning" the build (i.e. when removing intermediates, such as `.o` files, etc).

 When SwiftPM invokes a plugin, it also passes information about any build tools on which the plugin has declared dependencies in the manifest.
 These build tools may be either executable targets in the package graph or may be binary targets containing prebuilt executables.